 Obligation to obtain type approval

 Section 35 of the Electronic Communications Act retains the previous obligation in respect of the type approval of electronic communications equipment and facilities before they can be used, supplied, sold, offered for sale or leased or hired.
-ICASA has not yet however replaced the old Type Approval Regulations promulgated under the Telecommunications Act of 1996, and these remain in force.
+On 26 August 2013 ICASA publish new Type Approval Regulations.

 When you receive type approval you will be issued with a certificate setting out the parameters within which the equipment may be used.